himakarkonanki/TB-detection-using-flask/README.md

-Tuberculosis Detection using cbAM DenseNet 169 and Flask
+Tuberculosis Detection using CBAM DenseNet 169 and Flask

  Overview

 This project leverages a deep learning model based on the cbAM (Convolutional Block Attention Module) DenseNet 169 architecture to detect tuberculosis (TB) from chest X-ray images.
 A Flask web application is provided to allow users to upload X-ray images and receive predictions on whether the images show signs of tuberculosis.

  Table of Contents

 - [Overview](#overview)